f18-os/file-transfer-joseloga/file-transfer-lab/README.md

-# nets-tcp-framed-echo
+# File-transfer
-tcp echo with framing

-Directory `file-transfer-lab` includes a tcp echo server & client
+tcp sending files from clients to the server

-*  `fileClient.py` and `fileServer.py` are a demonstration TCP client and server which exchange frames consisting of byte arrays in the form payload_length:payload where payload_length is in decimal.
+`fileClient.py` and `fileServer.py` are a demonstration TCP client and server which exchange frames consisting of byte arrays in the form payload_length:payload where payload_length is in decimal.

 * `fileServer` also uses `fork()` to handle multiple simultaneous clients.